jlevy/the-philosophy-of-command-line/README.md

 ## The Philosophy of the Command Line

+> “*Simple should be simple.
+> Complex should be possible.*” —Alan Kay

 ### Software Products are Complex

 AI is radically changing the way we build and use software.